tfpractice/portfolio/pjData/about.md

 Having been self-taught, I've become familiar first-hand with any of the pleasures and perils of programming.
 This makes me an excellent educator.
 Ive done private tutoring for new developers, and have spent a year training full-stack Javascript development at Rutgers Coding Bootcamp.
 From describing command-line navigation as a Matroyshka doll, to demonstrating the power of context manipulation, working with more than 70 students has sharpened my communication skills.
 I work very well in teams.
 `

-## Ease Through Architecture
-For me, an application should involve as little logic on the front end as possible.
-My applications are mostly an accumulation of separate libraries with a database and a rendering engine.
-This allows me to focus on more interesting architectural concerns.
-Not to mention the savings brought on my static deployment and server rendering.

-When it comes to writing in Javascript, React with redux + MongoDB have been the most fruitful for me.
-Redux has allowed my functional stuyle to flourish using thunks and reducers,....
+### Architecture and Experimentation
+Working with a separation of concerns has been a critical feature in my development process, making it easy to swap one database or rendering engine for another.
+This agile development process allows me to focus on more interesting architectural concerns and has lead to a plethora of play apps that take themselves too seriously.

+(FilmRatr)[tfp-filmratr.surge.sh] uses multiple AJAX requests to explore the limits of database normalization.
+(Connect Four)[tfp-connect.surge.sh] successfully integrates D3js' DOM manipulation with React's dynamic rendering cycle.
+And (Venery)[tfp-venery.surge.sh] is a guess the word app that became an exercise in natural language processing.
+I adapt very quickly and treat trivial problems as opportunities for great solutions

+### Testable and flexible
+I truly love programming, and I refactor obsessively.
+I focus on writing small, test-driven, functional code that is flexible and extensible.
+This facilitates grouping related functionality and organically gives rise to new libraries.

+This quality is exemplified in my work with graph algorithms, which I have rewritten no less than twenty times over three years, and have learned the most from.
+There is an [Object Oriented version](https://github.com/tfpractice/classical_graph_theory), designed for classical extension.
+[Factory Graph Theory](https://github.com/tfpractice/factory_graph_theory), which leverages the Factory design pattern to injection new sub-classes at runtime.
+And Finally, [Graph Curry] (https://github.com/tfpractice/graph-curry) which does away with classes entirely and been my most successful version thus far.
+It has become the basis for a number of subsequent projects from [game boards](https://github.com/tfpractice/gamegrid) to [gin rummy](https://github.com/tfpractice/rummy-redux).`;